aerospike/backup-go/cmd/asrestore/readme.md

   -i, --input-file string        Restore from a single backup file.
 Use - for stdin.
                                  Required, unless --directory or --directory-list is used.

+  -u, --unique                   Skip records that already exist in the namespace;
+                                 Don't touch them.

+  -r, --replace                  Fully replace records that already exist in the namespace;
+                                 Don't update them.

+  -g, --no-generation            Don't check the generation of records that already exist in the namespace.
       --ignore-record-error      Ignore permanent record specific error. e.g AEROSPIKE_RECORD_TOO_BIG.
                                  By default such errors are not ignored and asrestore terminates.
                                  Optional: Use verbose mode to see errors in detail.